Discworld (video game): Reception

 Reviewing the PC version, Coming Soon Magazine's reviewer believed that the graphics are colourful and liked the humour, but criticised the way the dialogue was handled.
 David Tanguay of Adventure Classic Gaming described Discworld as "one of the funniest adventure games ever made", but recommended that players use a walkthrough.
 Computer Gaming World's Charles Ardai praised the humour and believed the writing was true to Pratchett.
-PC Gamer's reviewer praised the speech, believing it greatly improved the humour, and also complimented the difficulty, saying the game cannot be completed within days.
+PC Gamer's reviewer praised the speech, believing it improved the humour, and also complimented the difficulty, saying the game cannot be completed within days.
 His criticisms included the overuse of dialogue in the first act, saying most of it is irrelevant to the story, and also thought the control system "falters in certain areas".
-He stated that Discworld is "a worthy contender" to Sam & Max and challenged the hold LucasArts had on the point-and-click genre.
+He said that Discworld is "a worthy contender" to Sam & Max and challenged the hold LucasArts had on the point-and-click genre.
 The graphics and animation were criticised as "merely average" by Christopher Lindquist of PC Games, although he claimed that fans of Pratchett "won't mind" the game and described it as "A smart, funny--and long--gaming tribute" to the series.
 The Macintosh version was described by Génération 4 as "the gag of the year!"; the reviewer liked the humour and decoration, but criticised it for only being compatible with Motorola 68000-based systems.
-Adventure Gamers praised the voice acting, graphics, humour and story, calling it "a wonderful game", but noted that "it stops short of being a classic simply due to its sheer difficulty and the unwieldy nature".
+Adventure Gamers praised the voice acting, humour, graphics and story, calling it "a wonderful game", but noted that "it stops short of being a classic simply due to its sheer difficulty and the unwieldy nature".
 Adventure Gamers also called the music "serviceable at best, and fairly forgettable".
-In 2009 Eurogamer's Will Porter reviewed the game retrospectively, praising the game's cartoonish graphics and voice-acting, but criticising its puzzles and noting that "Discworld commits every point-and-click crime you'd care to mention" (such as "obtuse puzzles").
+In 2009, Eurogamer's Will Porter reviewed the game retrospectively, praising the cartoonish graphics and voice acting, but criticising its puzzles and noting that "Discworld commits every point-and-click crime you'd care to mention" (such as "obtuse puzzles").
 The game was reviewed in 1995 in Dragon by David "Zeb" Cook in the final "Eye of the Monitor" column.
 Cook praised the "exceptional" animation and art, as well as the "faithful" conversion of Pratchett's work to a video game, but criticised the testing and quality control as "crappy".
 Next Generation recommended the game for fans of Douglas Adams or Monty Python.

 Entertainment Weekly's Darren Franich in 2010 called the game an "underrated point-and-click gem", saying that it was one of the games he wanted on the PlayStation Network.
-In 2013, Retro Gamer cited Discworld as an example demonstrating that British developers produced a disproportionately large number of overly hard video games.
+In 2013, Retro Gamer cited Discworld as an example demonstrating British developers produced a disproportionately large number of overly hard video games.